Let us examine the issue of how COVID-19 is impacting child support (and spousal support) claims in Ontario.

 The lesson here?
 Don’t take anything for granted.
 Just as before COVID-19 we were obliged to try to secure a quick Case Conference date, some judges might be inclined to insist that we do the same during these exceptional times.

 Fluet v.
 Arbarbanel: Master Kaufman was tasked with determining whether a proposed motion was “urgent”.
-Four children lived with mom in the matrimonial home.
+Four children lived with their mom in the matrimonial home.
 Father simply stopped paying child support in January 2020 even though he had previously been paying between $1,606 and $1,846 per month in the previous year.
-He also was not contributing to special and extraordinary expenses.
-So far, it would have appeared to the casual observer that the father was going to suffer severe consequences for such behaviour.
+He also was not contributing to extraordinary expenses.
+So far, it would have appeared to the casual observer that the father was going to suffer severe consequences for such behavior.

 But that did happen.